On this page:

 Once we make the internal review decision, we can’t do another internal review on the same decision.

-If you don’t agree with the internal review decision, you can ask the Administrative Appeals Tribunal to review it.
+If you are not happy with the internal review decision, you can also ask the Administrative Appeals Tribunal to review it.
+We call this an external review.

 You can’t ask for an external review until after we complete the internal review of a decision.